 Seriously?!
 Who wants to get lost?
 Yes, getting lost while travelling could really test your limits — physically, mentally and emotionally.
 But for me, the pain is truly worth it!
 This is the BEST and most unconventional way of experiencing the REAL Macau.
 You get to explore the remote alleys with quirky finds, taste authentic, non-commercialised food, and best of all, you get to truly immerse in the locals’ way of life, behind all the glitz and glamour of this grand city.

 There you have it!
-I hope these free activities will add more colour and excitement to your Macau trip soon!
-Enjoy!
+I hope these free things to do in Macau will add more colour and excitement to your trip soon!
+Enjoy! 🙂